-What is MMS?
-What you need to know about managed mobility services
+What is managed mobility services (MMS)?

-As a recent Gartner report highlighted, these external providers can vary widely in their range of service, vision for MMS and ability to offer an effective, comprehensive solution.
+As a Gartner report highlighted, these external providers can vary widely in their range of service, vision for MMS and ability to offer an effective, comprehensive solution.
 Before settling on a vendor, enterprises should evaluate a provider’s services and how they’re rendered.

-Understanding core deliverables
+Understanding core deliverables for managed mobility services

 - Sourcing and logistics management